Directly to the content

 Guest article by our nutrition expert Dr. Dorothea Portius

-The cold season is over and I've done it again: no scratchy throat, no colds, no flu - despite the demanding winter.
-I got through the last few months healthy and full of energy.
-By chance?
+The cold season is over, and I've done it again: no scratchy throat, no cold, no flu – despite the demanding winter.
+I've made it through the last few months healthy and full of energy.
+Coincidence?
 Hardly.
-I'm convinced that my routine of diet, exercise and mental balance is the key.
+I'm convinced that my routine of diet, exercise, and mental balance is the key.

 As a nutrition expert, I know that it's not just about categorizing individual foods as "good" or "bad".
-Instead, I make sure I give my body exactly what it needs - adapted to my lifestyle and my needs.
-My approach is called GlycLich nutrition:
+Instead, I focus on giving my body exactly what it needs – tailored to my lifestyle and my needs.
+My approach is called Glycolic diet:

 My daily routine: enjoyment and mindfulness

-At lunchtime, I consciously let myself be guided by my hunger - and make sure that my plate always offers a good balance of lots of vegetables, a high-quality source of protein and complex carbohydrates .
-Even in canteens and lunchtime restaurants, this is easy to do if you know what to look for!
-In the afternoon, especially before a sports session, have a small snack: nuts with dates or apples, yoghurt with nuts or sometimes a piece of banana bread from my trusted coffee shop.
+At lunchtime, I consciously let my hunger guide me – and make sure that my plate always contains a a good balance of plenty of vegetables, a high-quality protein source and complex carbohydrates offers.
+Even in cafeterias and lunch spots, this is easily achievable if you know what to look for!
+In the afternoon, especially before a workout, I have a small snack: for example, nuts with dates or apple, yogurt with nuts, or sometimes a piece of banana bread from my trusted coffee shop.

-I adapt my evening meal flexibly - from a warming soup on long days to a quick scrambled egg with spinach leaves and tomatoes after sport.
-It is always important to make sure that it is well tolerated - cooked and easily digestible so as not to impair sleep.
+I adapt my dinner flexibly – from a warming soup on long days to a quick scrambled egg with spinach and tomatoes after exercise.
+The most important thing is always that it's easily digestible – cooked and well-tolerated so as not to disrupt my sleep.

-The link between exercise and longevity is undeniable: regular physical activity promotes cardiovascular health, strengthens the immune system and improves quality of life [7].
-However, too intense workouts, especially during the second phase of the cycle, can be counterproductive due to increased oxidative stress [8].
+The link between exercise and longevity is undeniable: Regular physical activity promotes cardiovascular health, strengthens the immune system, and improves quality of life.
+[7].
+But Overly intense workouts, especially during the second phase of the menstrual cycle, can be counterproductive due to increased oxidative stress [8].

 The influence of the psyche on health is immense.
-Chronic stress increases the risk of inflammatory processes and accelerates the ageing process [9].
-That's why I value mental serenity and regular downtime, despite a very busy schedule:
+Chronic stress It increases the risk of inflammatory processes and accelerates the aging process.
+[9]That's why I value mental calmness and regular breaks, despite a very full schedule:

 The role of sleep

 For a long time, I underestimated sleep.
-Today I know that quality is more important than quantity.
-Healthy sleep is a key factor for cell regeneration and stress reduction [10].
+Today I know: quality over quantity is crucial.
+Healthy sleep is a key factor for cell regeneration and stress reduction.
+[10].

 Therefore, I have established some routines:

-• Stretching and relaxation: If you feel tense after a long day, gentle stretching or fascia rolling helps to loosen the muscles and relieve tension.
+• Stretching and relaxation: Gentle stretching or fascia rolling helps to loosen muscles and relieve tension after a long day.

 Supplements – More than just a pill